-The management of the IP constitutes an integral part of the overall BECoop project management structure and thus it is important to establish a permanent IP monitoring scheme during the project.
-In this respect, an efficient IPR management methodology should define, from the early stages of the project, the procedures under which newly generated/ identified results will be handled within the lifespan of BECoop.
+The management of the IP constitutes an integral part of the overall BECoop project management structure, and thus it is important to establish a permanent IP monitoring scheme during the project.
+In this respect, an efficient IPR management methodology has been defined, from the early stages of the project, the procedures under which newly generated/identified results have been handled within the lifespan of BECoop.

-Efficient management of IP in BECoop will be achieved through adopting a process able to identify IP results as well as to determine their adequate handling and protection.
-In this respect, it is essential to establish mechanisms that will guarantee that IP information is reliable and timely captured.
-Should WP Leaders identify a new asset that will be generated under their respective WP activities, the Exploitation Manager must be informed accordingly.
+Efficient management of IP in BECoop is achieved through adopting a process able to identify IP results as well as determine their adequate handling and protection.
+In this respect, it is essential to establish mechanisms that guarantee that IP information is reliable and timely captured.
+The WP Leaders should identify a new asset that is generated under their respective WP activities, and the Exploitation Manager must be informed accordingly.

-The BECoop EM and the PMO constitute the parties that will handle the screening and the managing of any newly identified assets and their corresponding IP issues that arise during the project's lifespan.
-The EM will direct the consortium partners in order to commonly establish the most adequate and efficient IPR strategy based on the nature of the newly identified asset and the purposes of the BECoop consortium concerning the exploitation of this asset.
+The BECoop EM and the PMO constitute the parties that handle the screening and the management of any newly identified assets and their corresponding IP issues that arise during the project's lifespan.
+The EM directs the consortium partners to commonly establish the most adequate and efficient IPR strategy based on the nature of the newly identified asset and the purposes of the BECoop consortium concerning the exploitation of this asset.
 To facilitate this process, the BECoop IPR management strategy foresees creating and updating a living IPR Matrix (See section 4) to be revised and extended with new pieces of project results as the project's implementation advances.